James Eales, PhD

 Overview

-I am a Lecturer in Cardiovascular Computational Biology interested in studying the biological impact of genetic and epigenetic variation on human health using high-throughput sequencing technologies (multi-omics, data-science methods and biomedical imaging data.
-I have a special interest in translational research in cardiovascular medicine (hypertension, coronary artery disease) and nephrology (chronic kidney disease and renal histology) informed by genomics and transcriptomics.
+I am a Lecturer in Cardiovascular Computational Biology interested in studying the biological impact of genetic, transcriptomic and epigenetic variation on human health using high-throughput sequencing technologies.
+I apply experimental approaches from the fields of multi-omics, artificial intelligence and data-science to answer research questions directly relevant to our understanding of biological disease mechanisms.
+I have a special interest in translational research in cardiovascular medicine (hypertension, coronary artery disease) and nephrology (chronic kidney disease and renal histopathology) informed by genomics and transcriptomics.

-I have over 20 recent publications, many in high-impact journals including Nature Genetics, the European Heart Journal, Nature Communications, Arteriosclerosis, Thrombosis and Vascular Biology and Journal of the American Society of Nephrology.
+I have over 25 peer-reviewed publications, many in high-impact journals including Nature Genetics, the European Heart Journal, Nature Communications, Arteriosclerosis, Thrombosis and Vascular Biology and Journal of the American Society of Nephrology.
 I am also a recent reviewer for the European Heart Journal, Cardiovascular Research, Journal of Hypertension, Physiological Genomics, Journal of Human Hypertension and Scientific Reports.
+My work has over 2,000 citations and an H-index of 23.

 My group